Uncle Don: Urban legend

-For decades, a widespread rumor claimed that one night Uncle Don had inadvertently spoken into an open microphone, saying "There!
-That ought to hold the little bastards."
+For decades, a widespread rumor claimed that one night Uncle Don had inadvertently spoken into an open microphone, saying "We're off?
+Good, that ought to hold the little bastards."
 However, this has been debunked as untrue.
-The rumor was later resurrected in the 1950s, when an audio recording of the mistake turned up on a Kermit Schaefer Bloopers album, though this was later shown to be a fake recreation.
+The rumor was later resurrected in the 1950s, when an audio recording of the "mistake" turned up on a Kermit Schaefer Bloopers album, though this was later shown to be a fake recreation.
 (Some sources, such as John Dunning's Encyclopedia of Old-Time Radio, claim that Carney always denied the rumours; others say that he actually admitted the gaffe to friends, even though he knew it never happened.)
 Ultimately, this became attributed to later children's shows as well.

 This scenario, a host inadvertently talking into an open microphone at the end of a live show, was used as a comeuppance for lead character Lonesome Rhodes in the fictional film drama, A Face in the Crowd.
 Amplifying the urban legend, a scene in that film shows two real Variety pressmen handling an issue of Variety with a headline reading "L.R.
 BLOOPER TOPS UNK DON'S" comparing Rhodes to Uncle Don.

 As a play on the urban legend, jazz musician Sonny Rollins sometimes introduced himself, facetiously, as "Uncle Don", a nickname that continues to this day.
 On A Night at the Village Vanguard (Blue Note, 1957), he says, "Good afternoon everybody, boys and girls.
 This is Uncle Don. (laughter)...Good afternoon, my name is Sonny Rollins."